-Methadone is a generic drug that is also available under the brand names Dolophine and Methadose.
+Methadone is a generic drug and it is also available under the brand names Dolophine and Methadose.
 It is an opioid medication that is used to treat moderate to severe pain.
 Methadone is also used during recovery from opioid use disorder.
-In opioid-dependent people, methadone helps prevent severe opioid withdrawal symptoms without inducing euphoria.
+In opioid-dependent people, methadone helps to prevent severe opioid withdrawal symptoms without inducing euphoria.
 For this reason, methadone is used as maintenance treatment in people who are addicted to opioid drugs like heroin or prescription pain pills (e.g., Vicodin, Percocet, Oxycontin).

 When used as prescribed, methadone is an effective component of medication-assisted treatment (MAT) for opioid use disorders.
 However, since methadone is an opioid itself, it too carries a risk of addiction.
 For this reason, by law, methadone can only be dispensed through SAMHSA-certified opioid treatment programs (OTPs), which are highly regulated, with patients being subjected to strict monitoring.